LynchLab/MAPGD/README.md

 	configure 'CXX=/software/gcc-4.9.2/bin' 'CXXFLAGS=-static'
 	make

-Word of warnding, the static linking is likely to make the program run slower, but I'm not sure by how much.
+Word of warning, the static linking is likely to make the program run slower, but I'm not sure by how much.
 If you are able you may want to change your environmental variables so that 'configure; make' works.

 <h3> References </h3>